Get Free Solar Panel Quotes

 You’ll still make money from exporting your excess energy to the grid, through the Smart Export Guarantee, but you’ll almost certainly receive less than you pay the grid for electricity.

-This all means that every extra solar panel you get above the optimal number for your home will add 0.4 years onto your break-even point, on average.
+This means that every extra solar panel you install above the optimal number for your home will add 0.4 years to your break-even point, on average.

 To work out what size solar panel system you need, just use our solar panel output calculator.

-There is no limit on how many solar panels you can have on your property.
+• There’s no legal limit to how many solar panels you can install in the UK

 josh jackman